JBCDC/vzome-sharing/_posts/2025-11-04-octahedron.md

 ---

+**Magic and Geometry**:

+- Magicians use their will and imagination to interact with spatial networks, creating new geometric forms to align with their creative intentions or dismantle negative karmic patterns.
+- The process of creation involves harmonizing with the divine geometric order, drawing on the interconnectedness of celestial bodies and their spatial relationships.

 Reference: [Magic: The Science of Creation by Vicente Beltrán-Anglada](https://bookdown.org/becerra_je/POM-VBA/)

+---

 A 3D design created in vZome.
 Use your mouse or touch to interact.